joanrocajovani/project_pandas_1/README.md

 This is a particularly interesting topic for me because when I was a child I remember watching an episode of CSI: Miami where a victim was killed by a shark.
 From that moment I have always had a fear of sharks and when in 2020 I visited Miami I saw sharks from a boat and I was afraid as hell.

-First I will clean the table since it has over 25k rows and over 20 columns and many of them will not be of any use.
+First I cleaned the table since it had over 25k rows and over 20 columns and many of them were not of any use.

-When the dataframe is clean I will proceed to analyze it trying to prove some hypothesis and finally, I wil try to find the most dangerous spot to perform an Ironman (which is a dream of mine).
+When the dataframe was clean I proceeded to analyze it trying to prove some hypothesis and finally, I tried to find the most dangerous spot to perform an Ironman (which is a dream of mine).

 The hypothesis are the following: